ljmerza/tinybeans_clone/docs/adrs/ADR-0008-circle-admin-image-uploads.md

    - Send structured audit logs (`keeps.media.process_success`/`failure`) to the existing logging stack and trigger websocket/webhook hooks when those events are available, keeping room for a richer real-time channel later.

 5. **Job status UI within circle keeps**
-   - Add an `UploadManager` panel that lists in-flight uploads with their filename, current status label (Pending, Validating, Processing, Completed, Failed), and progress bar fed by the `progress_percentage` serializer field.
+   - Surface an admin-only media section that shows queued uploads with filename, status label (Pending, Validating, Processing, Completed, Failed), and a progress bar fed by the `progress_percentage` serializer field.
-   - When an upload completes, swap the list item for the rendered media card by refetching the keep detail query; on failure, provide retry/delete affordances gated to admins.
+   - When an upload completes, refetch the keep detail query so the gallery renders the new media; on failure, display a toast and keep the queue item for retry/removal.

 ## Rationale
 - Tightening upload permissions prevents non-admin members from altering the shared circle gallery, aligning with moderation expectations and privacy commitments.